Treatment can cause changes to the skin and mucous membranes, e.g.:

 Contact

 In case of any questions.
 Please contact the Oncology Department.
-Telephone number are on your contact card or:
+Telephone number are on your contact card., or go to:

 Gå direkte til